julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 In summary, the approach is:

-    1 - Decompose the problem and check if all parts were understood (the explicit and implicit).
+    1 - Decompose the problem and check if all parts were understood (explicit and implicit).
     2 - Define inputs and outputs.
-    3 - Determine (if it's not already in the statement) the procedure.
+    3 - Determine the procedure (if it's not already in the statement).
     4 - Gather some references if the problem involves related knowledge of other areas.
     5 - Implement the solution in Java with comments to explain each part.